Pelican Cancer Foundation logo

 Our achievements

-Today, the life expectancy and quality of life for many bowel cancer patients is greatly improved than what it was just 10 years ago.
-Eighty percent of cases can be successfully treated if diagnosed early, often by surgery.
+Today, the life expectancy and quality of life for many bowel cancer patients is far greater than it was just 10 years ago.
+Eighty percent of cases can be successfully treated if diagnosed in time, often by surgery.

 Symposium Photo

 Since 2001, more than 8,000 clinicians have attended Pelican training courses and meetings.
-Pelican has hosted several crucial meetings for clinical experts including several Guidelines Meetings, contributing to setting national standards for cancer diagnosis and treatment.
+Pelican has hosted several crucial meetings for surgeons, including several Guidelines Meetings, contributing to setting a national standard for cancer diagnosis and treatment.

-With your help, Pelican can continue to save and improve the lives of those with bowel cancer.
+With your help, Pelican can continue to save and improve the lives of those with bowel cancer well into the future.